 Due to its somewhat lighter materials, we wouldn't recommend it for someone who is looking for a workhorse jacket for downhill skiing or logging loads of time standing around in the rain, where its breathability won't be as much of a benefit.
 If this sounds like you, we'd recommend a jacket with an ePTFE membrane, which is the ultimate in rain protection.

 At $300, this is one of the more expensive models in our review; along with the Patagonia Cloud Ridge, they are the most expensive models to feature a proprietary fabric.
 While we don't believe a proprietary fabric is a negative, especially with the top-tier breathability and solid storm worthiness than this model provides, it just isn't a screaming deal.
-We'll leave it up to you to decide if the performance justifies the cost, as the Interstellar is more stormworthy than the similarly stretchy Mountain Hardwear Quasar Lite and Rab Kinetic Plus, though the Quasar and Kinetic are $240, and still provide excellent storm-worthiness and mobility.
+We'll leave it up to you to decide if the performance justifies the cost, as the Interstellar is more stormworthy than the similarly stretchy Rab Kinetic Plus, though the Kinetic is $240, and still provides excellent storm-worthiness and mobility.

 The Outdoor Research Interstellar is a reasonably light rain jacket, which has excellent breathability and fantastic mobility.
 While it isn't one of the most affordable hardshells that we have tested, it provides excellent versatility for most activities where breathability is paramount.
 If breathability is less important for your activities, we would recommend something burlier that will stand up to extended and extreme periods of rain and wetness.